Question: There are many Workers Compensation Consultant companies out there who offer services to employers. Why should we choose you?

 Answer: Because insurance companies have become adept at catching undercharges, but spend nowhere near the same level of effort to catch overcharges, this is a rarity.
 In any event, we hold in strict confidence all information you provide.
 Only when directed to do so by our clients, do we disclose information to insurers and rating bureaus

-Question: We haven’t had any claims in recent past.
+Question: We haven’t had any claims in the recent past.
 Why should we have you review our program?

-Answer: We audit all kinds of rating factors that impact all employers no matter what their claims history.
+Answer: We audit all kinds of rating factors that impact all employers no matter their claims history.